How I came to develop MAP Training — a trip down memory lane!

-MANY and indeed most serious mediators use the breath to maintain focus on the present moment.
+He went on to tell everyone more about the breath and how to use it to maintain focus on the present moment.
 The breath is useful in this regard because it is always present and always changing.
 Meanwhile, as you focus on breathing, you tend to breath more deeply.
 Deep breathing increases the amount of oxygen that’s absorbed into your lungs, which is then delivered to your internal organs, most notably the brain.
 This increase in oxygen is especially important because it provides energy to the brain during the mental training that characterizes meditation.

 As the monk was describing these procedures and the physiology behind them, one of the newcomers to the group blurted out, "wow, that is so interesting."
 At which point, the monk said, "it’s not interesting, it’s true."
 It's not just interesting — it is true.
 Many things in life are interesting.
 But not all of them are true.
 And some things you will just never know because they are unknowable.